SDA-SE/sda-dropwizard-commons/docs/server-kafka.md

       topicMissingRetryMs: 60000
       # Milliseconds to sleep between two poll intervals if no messages are available
       pollInterval: 200
+      # Number of retries in case a Retry processing error MessageListenerStrategy is chosen.
+If no value is given, the default is to retry infinitely
+      maxRetries: 5
 ```

 You can disable the  health check manually if Kafka is not essential for the functionality of your service,